 The plugin main class.
 A constant naming discussion!

-The minecraft main class, or the class which usually extends JavaPlugin, is nearly always subject of discussions when it comes to naming.
 In this post I try to explain my point of view, and also show my approach on naming them.

-To understand why we always discuss this, we first have to understand what the so called Main class actually is.
+To understand why we always discuss this, we first have to understand what the so called Main

 The java main class